tendermint/cosmos-ui/README.md

 3. Create a Component in `src`
 4. The Component directory must includes `Component.vue` and `Component.stories.js`
 5. `config.js` will automatically import all files ending in `*.stories.js`

+## Copywriter's notes

+This repository contains the golden source for the [Cosmos Glossary](https://cosmos.network/glossary).

+Head to the [Tooltip](./src/Tooltip) component for more details.